TychoBrouwer/ac-controller-rest-api-python/README.md

 # Python rest API for the air conditioning controller

 This is a project for the USE course Detailing, realization and RPC test - group 17.
-Instructions on how to use GitHub are below.
+Instructions on how to use GitHub and the Flask server are below.

 ## Installation